1414C/jiffy/README.md

 #### Considerations

-It is possible to scale the generated appliction horizontally via deployment in multiple VM's, containers etc.  Recall that each running instance of the application maintains its own local cache of the User Group Authorization allocations.
+It is possible to scale the generated application horizontally via deployment in multiple VM's, containers etc.  Recall that each running instance of the application maintains its own local cache of the User Group Authorization allocations.
 If changes are made to the application entities and/or end-points it follows that the User Group Authorization allocations will need to be updated in the 'Super' User Group (as a minimum) and potentially in other User Groups.

 The best way to accomplish this at the moment is to: